ovdojoey/cartmine/README.md

 Integrates easily with Stripe for a full checkout solution.

 ### Under the hood
-Cartmine keeps track of items in your cart through local storage or cookies when local storage is not supported.
+Cartmine keeps track of items in your cart through local storage or cookies.
-The page is searched for Cartmine DOM elements and click event listeners are attached which add items to the cart.
+The document is searched for Cartmine DOM elements and click event listeners are attached which add items to the cart.

 ---